Privatization in Russia: Voucher privatization (1992–1994)

 Thus, although several of the initial objectives had not been fully achieved by the end of the vouchers program, a great deal of assets did fall into private ownership remarkably quickly and worked to provide some basis for market competition.
-Voucher privatization took place between 1992-1994 and roughly 98 percent of the population participated.
+Voucher privatization took place between 1992 and 1994, and roughly 98 percent of the population participated.
 The vouchers, each corresponding to a share in the national wealth, were distributed equally among the population, including minors.
 They could be exchanged for shares in the enterprises to be privatized.
 Because most people were not well-informed about the nature of the program or were very poor, they were quick to sell their vouchers for money, unprepared or unwilling to invest.
 Most vouchers—and, hence, most shares—wound up being acquired by the management of the enterprises.
-Although Russia's initial privatization legislation attracted widespread popular support given its promise to distribute the national wealth among the general public and ordinary employees of the privatized enterprises, eventually the public felt deceived.
+Although Russia's initial privatization legislation attracted widespread popular support given its promise to distribute the national wealth among the general public and ordinary employees of the privatized enterprises, eventually the public felt deceived, with most people selling their vouchers to survive the economic collapse following the soviet dissolution.